 Not all water filters are effective at removing PFAS from your water.
 Look for filter systems that have been independently tested and certified by a third party, like NSF.
 Our factsheets below can help you choose an effective PFAS filter.
-You can also search for certified water filters at the NSF website.
+You can also search for certified water filters at the NSF website or the Water Quality Association website.
 The certified PFAS filters listed on NSF will make specific claims that they reduce PFOA/PFOS or total PFAS.

 Remember!
 All filter systems require regular maintenance to be effective and safe.
 This includes replacing filter membranes or cartridges when directed in the filter instructions.
 Consider these ongoing costs when selecting a filter.

 - Home Water Treatment for PFAS 331-699 (PDF)

 - PFAS Point-of-Use Filter Options 331-713 (PDF)

 - How do I minimize my exposure to PFAS in drinking water?